An Easy Test for Emissions Reduction Potential

 The startups and entrepreneurs we encounter frequently have large and meaningful ambitions for mitigating GHGs.
 Yet, they often struggle to effectively quantify their potential climate impact.
 The broad range of factors and possible assumptions often make this task overwhelming.
 Entrepreneurs then chose to focus their time to more immediate concerns.
 The Simple Emissions Reduction Calculator was developed with ease-of-use in mind.

 Using the Simple Emissions Reduction Calculator only requires the entrepreneur to know two categories of information:

-- How many tons GHGs are reduced by each ‘unit’ of their product or service
+- How many tons of GHGs are reduced by each ‘unit’ of their product or service

 - How many units they believe will be sold over time

-The impact and market potential of their product is typically information that entrepreneurs determine before seeking investment.
+The unit impact and market potential is typically information that entrepreneurs determine before seeking investment.
 And, most potential investors, incubators and accelerators request this information during the application process.